rpjvanaert/rpjvanaert/README.md

 # About me
 Hello my name is Ralf!
-    Humble and honest, currently studying Computer Engineering at Avans Breda.
+    Humble and honest, currently working at Sopra Steria.
-    My passion is with apps and graphical applications and am excited to continue to grow.
-With an eye for detail of appearance and operation, striving for a maintainable and beautiful application and code.
-    <br>Looking for a software company to develop myself in.

 # Contact